 How to Avoid International ATM Fees When Traveling Abroad

 Traveling abroad often comes with unexpected expenses—and international ATM fees are one of the most frustrating.
-Between out-of-network charges, foreign transaction fees, and currency conversion costs, withdrawing cash overseas can cost $5–$10 per transaction.
+Between out-of-network charges, foreign transaction fees, and currency conversion markups, withdrawing cash overseas can cost $5–$10 per transaction.
 Fortunately, with the right planning, you can avoid or minimize these fees and keep more money for your trip.

 1. Understanding International ATM Fees